PROG7311-VCDN-2024/MathAPIClient/README.md

 ## Building the MathAPI Client

+This repo shows the building of the MathAPI Client in VS.

+A starting point for this app is the [MathApp](https://github.com/PROG7311-VCDN-2024/MathApp).
-This repo shows the building of the MathAPI Client in VS. A starting point for this API is the [MathApp](https://github.com/PROG7311-VCDN-2024/MathApp).
-I recommend building that first so you understand how it all fits together before you break it up :-)
+A requirement for this API Client is the [MathAPI](https://github.com/PROG7311-VCDN-2024/MathAPI).

+I strongly recommend building both first, so you understand how it all fits together before you break it up :-)

 This API covers aspects like:
 * Making POST requests to the MathAPI and sending through an object for processing